veloren/book/src/contributors/working-with-git.md

 This section describes the initial setup and maintenance of your local repository.<br>

-_**Note**: To understand the following we highly recommend reading about git!_
+_**Note:** To understand the following we highly recommend reading about git!_

 ## Download source code

-**Note**: Veloren needs [git LFS installed](development-tools.md#git-lfs) before cloning to be able to download the assets.
+**Note:** Veloren needs [git LFS installed](development-tools.md#git-lfs) before cloning to be able to download the assets.
 If you already cloned the repository before setting up git LFS use [these steps](troubleshooting.md#when-lfs-was-not-setup-before-cloning-the-repo) to get the assets downloaded.

 Clone the repository